NovaSector/NovaSector/modular_nova/modules/player_homes/README.md

 Nothing else needs touching. `SShomes.preload_starter_templates()` walks `subtypesof(/datum/map_template/home)` at init and registers everything with a `mappath` set, and the terminal lists whatever it finds.
 No `.dme` edit (the maps are data, not code), no UI change, no subsystem change.

+The one thing that is not obvious: the interior has to live under `_maps/`, for the deployment reason in step 1.
+Put it beside the code and everything works locally and nothing works on a server.

 The one subtype deliberately skipped is `/datum/map_template/home/player_save`, which has no compile-time `mappath` because it is built at runtime from a player's own file.